BradGreig/brownlow-predictor/docs/index.md

 For the purposes of creating predictive models, raw numbers are not going to be overly helpful for most statistics.
 This is for multiple reasons: (i) game conditions; wet/dry games lead to different distributions of statistics, (ii) game styles; rule changes over the years lead to different team strategies and game style and (iii) allows us to deal with the shortened matches in 2020 due to Covid-19.
 There are a few different ways we could choose to do this and we will look into a few of those here.
 For example, we can normalise each individual statistic according to the match statistics (which emphasises players who got the most disposals/goals etc.).
 This could either be as a zero to one (one being highest total of that statistic).
 Alternatively, this could be as a fraction (e.g. 10 per cent of all goals kicked in the game).
 We could equally just rank all players 1-40 odd, for the most/least of each statistic.
 All these should work out to behave similarly, but some are more intuitive for obtaining insights.

+### Raw player statistics that led to Brownlow votes

 To begin with, lets look at what statistics lead to 3-2-1 votes in all our historical games.

 ![Brownlow vote game statistics](https://github.com/BradGreig/brownlow-predictor/blob/main/data/raw_info.png?raw=true)